-This blog sets out the key legislative and case law decisions expected in 2022 and beyond and will be regularly updated throughout 2022.
+This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 National living and national minimum wage

-1 April saw the changes to national living and national minimum wage taking effect.
-As of that date the new rates were:-
+1 April will see the changes to national living and national minimum wage taking effect.
+As of that date the new rates will be:-

-The annual Employment Tribunal award limit changes took effect on 6 April.
-For cases involving dismissals, the figures apply where the effective date of termination falls on or after 6 April 2022.
-The limit on compensatory award for unfair dismissal rose from £89,493 to £93,878.
+The annual Employment Tribunal award limit changes will take effect on 6 April.
+For cases involving dismissals, the figures will apply where the effective date of termination falls on or after 6 April 2023.
+The current limit on the compensatory award for unfair dismissal is £93,878.
+Currently the limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) is £571 meaning the maximum basic award and maximum statutory redundancy payment is £17,130.
+The increases to take effect in April have not yet been announced.

 Guidelines for injury to feelings awards